 A few examples will show what I mean.

-I do not remember the place, event, or location, but the subject R.C. was teaching was the atonement.
+I do not remember the place, event, or location, but the subject R.C. taught was the atonement.
 At one point he was elaborating on the necessity of the atonement, that is, Christ as the Lamb of God had to be sacrificed to pay for sin.
 He related an experience of his from a past lecture on the same subject which he had delivered in what could only be described as a hostile environment.
 His listeners would have found the idea of sin untenable and its having to be paid for with blood particularly repugnant.
 At one point someone in the crowd had had enough of the doctrine of the atonement and blurted out, “That is barbaric.”
 According to R.C.’s retelling of the moment, he responded, “Yes, it is barbaric,” then came a pregnant pause until he added, “But it was necessary.”
 Without the shedding of blood there is no remission of sins—point made.

 The venue was a Ligonier conference and the subject was God’s commanding Abraham to take Isaac to Mt.
 Moriah to be sacrificed.
 The idea of a father having to offer his son in sacrifice is distressing enough, but R.C. elaborated on the event with the help of, what was to me, an unexpected source.
 R.C.’s education included considerable study of philosophy, so he pulled from his knowledge bank an illustration from the nineteenth-century Danish existentialist philosopher, Søren Kierkegaard.
 Kierkegaard’s book Fear and Trembling includes the melancholy Dane’s perspective on the Abraham and Isaac event.
 The book described God’s command to sacrifice Isaac as what Kierkegaard believed was a suspension of the ethical, a putting aside for the moment the immorality of murder.
 R.C. elaborated and expanded on Kierkegaard as he developed his illustration in a simple, vivid, and pointed way.
 Using the philosophical perspective of Kierkegaard to teach the Word to a gathering which included not only Reformed-Calvinistic Christians, but also others such as generically Evangelical Arminians and Charismatics, along with a few Roman Catholics is an example of R.C.’s use of the unexpected to draw his students into his lesson.
 The technique ended up communicating Sproul’s point vividly enough that it has stuck with me.